codeccoop/posts-bridge/README.md

 ## Add-ons

 Posts Bridge comes with free add-ons.
-Each add-on add to the plugin new bridges to work with specific APIs, and bridge templates.
+Each add-on add to the plugin new bridges to work with specific APIs.

 Posts Bridge has the following add-ons: